How To Sell on Amazon Handmade

 The opportunity on Amazon Handmade is huge and that’s because there is so much traffic which is increasing all the time.
 As a UK seller, you might choose to focus entirely on Amazon.co.uk or you could also sell on Amazon.com or one of the European marketplaces.

-Amazon’s fulfillment network, which I’ll come onto later, makes it easy to sell to Amazon’s huge customer base regardless of where you are based in the world.
+Amazon’s fulfilment network, which I’ll come onto later, makes it easy to sell to Amazon’s huge customer base regardless of where you are based in the world.
 By selling in the UK, you also have access to the entire European market for no extra cost, apart from increased postage.

 Likewise, when you sign up for North America, you also get access to Canada and Mexico.